-In Manual and Advisory modes, the metronome only beeps when chest compressions are detected and their rate falls below the AHA/ERC recommended levels.
-When compressions are being performed at 80 compressions per minute or higher, the metronome is silent.
+When Manual and Advisory modes are configured to "Yes," the metronome only beeps when chest compressions are detected and their rate falls below the AHA/ERC recommended levels.
+When compressions are being performed at 100 compressions per minute or higher, the metronome is silent.
 Should the detected compression rate fall below this level, the metronome will begin beeping until recommended compression rates are consistently achieved over several compression cycles.
 The metronome stops beeping approximately 2 seconds after the last chest compression is detected.